What Does Cyber Liability Insurance Cover? (And What It Doesn't)

 Incident Response and Forensics

 When a breach occurs, the first thing you need is to understand what happened, how it happened, and what data was affected.
-Digital forensics investigations typically cost between $50,000 and $150,000 depending on the complexity of the incident and the size of your environment.
+That means bringing in specialists for a forensic investigation (where cybersecurity experts dig into your systems to figure out exactly what went wrong, what the attackers accessed, and how they got in).
+These investigations typically cost between $50,000 and $150,000 depending on the complexity of the incident and the size of your environment (IBM Cost of a Data Breach 2024).

-Your cyber policy covers the cost of hiring forensic investigators, which most policies require you to select from a pre-approved panel.
-This is actually a benefit — these panel firms have established relationships with the insurer, which streamlines the claims process and ensures the investigation meets the evidentiary standards needed if litigation follows.
+Your cyber policy covers the cost of hiring these forensic investigators, though most policies require you to select from a pre-approved panel.
+Here's the thing β that's actually a benefit.
+These panel firms have established relationships with the insurer, which streamlines the claims process and ensures the investigation meets the evidentiary standards needed if litigation follows.

-Coalition includes proactive security monitoring with their policies, which can help detect incidents earlier and reduce forensic costs.
+Coalition includes proactive security monitoring with their policies, which can help detect incidents earlier and reduce forensic costs (see our full provider comparison for how each insurer handles proactive tools).
 Earlier detection generally means a smaller blast radius and lower overall claim.
+Beyond the investigation itself, though, you'll also need to think about what happens to your revenue while your systems are down.

 Business Interruption

-If a cyber incident takes your systems offline, business interruption coverage replaces your lost income and covers extra expenses incurred to maintain operations.
+If a cyber incident takes your systems offline, business interruption coverage replaces your lost income and covers extra expenses you incur to maintain operations.
 For a digital agency that depends entirely on technology to deliver client work, this coverage is essential.

-However, there's a critical detail most agencies miss: the waiting period.
-Business interruption coverage doesn't kick in immediately.
+However, there's a critical detail most agencies miss: the waiting period (the amount of time that must pass after an incident before coverage kicks in).
+Business interruption coverage doesn't start immediately.
 Most policies impose a waiting period of 6 to 24 hours before coverage begins.
-That means if a ransomware attack takes your systems down for 8 hours and your policy has a 12-hour waiting period, you receive nothing for business interruption.
+That means if a ransomware attack takes your systems down for 8 hours and your policy has a 12-hour waiting period, you won't receive anything for business interruption.

 When we compared policies, we specifically looked for shorter waiting periods.
 Some providers offer 6-hour waiting periods as standard, while others default to 12 or even 24 hours.
-For an agency billing $200-$500 per hour across multiple team members, even a few hours of downtime represents significant lost revenue.
+For an agency billing $200β$500 per hour across multiple team members, even a few hours of downtime represents significant lost revenue.
+While business interruption addresses the financial impact of downtime, there's also the practical matter of getting your systems back up and running β which is where data recovery comes in.

 Data Recovery and Restoration